allenvancil/code-refactor/README.md

 The purpose of the project is to apply accessiblity standards to the HTML code so that is optimized for search engines.

+I also put in alternative text description if images and icons did not load or load slowly.

+The function of each part of the code can be more easily understood.
+This applies for the HTML and how the CSS file interacts

+Redundancies in the CSS code were removed.

+I learned about

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: